 Drop: To place cookie dough by spoonfuls onto a cookie sheet.
-Also, can mean adding a small amount of liquid, such as food coloring.
+Also, it can mean adding a small amount of liquid, such as food coloring.

 Dry heat: A way of cooking that does not use water or water-based liquid, such as baking, broiling, roasting, sauteing, grilling, and stir-frying.
 Deep frying is also considered dry heat.

-Dry ingredients: Recipe ingredients that do not have moisture – such as flour, sugar, salt, baking powder, cocoa powder, dried spices, and herbs, etc.
+Dry ingredients: Recipe ingredients that do not have moisture – such as flour, sugar, salt, baking powder, cocoa powder, dried spices, herbs, etc.

 Dust: To sprinkle or coat lightly with an ingredient, such as flour or powdered sugar.